Ulug2/ulug2/README.md

 ---

 ## 🏆 Recent Projects
+### **💬 Partner Chat AI Assistant Chrome Extension (Aug.
+2025)**
+- Created a secure Node.js Express backend integrating OpenAI APIs for audio transcription and chat completion.
+- Developed a responsive React frontend with TypeScript for smooth transcription and response display.
+- Built a Chrome extension that records audio and generates AI-powered natural response suggestions in real time.

 ### **📱 Pet Tok @i – AI-Powered Mobile App (Feb.
 2025)**
 - Built the **front-end of a mobile social platform** for pet lovers using **React Native**.